palsuraj2002/QR_Code_Generative_tool./README.md

-# Qr-code-generator-MERN
+# Quick Responsive (QR) Code Generator Tool

 This is a simple and user-friendly web application built with React that allows you to generate QR codes from any text or URL input.

 ## Functionality

 * **Real-time QR Code Generation:** As you type or paste data into the input field, the QR code updates instantly.
-* **Customizable Input:** Supports generating QR codes from various types of data, including URLs, text, email addresses, phone numbers, and more.
+* **Customizable Input:** Supports generating QR codes from various types of data, including URLs, text, email addresses, and phone numbers.
 * **Downloadable QR Code:** Provides a button to easily download the generated QR code as a PNG image.
 * **Clear and Intuitive Interface:** A clean and straightforward design makes it easy for anyone to generate QR codes quickly.